KendrikTheGreat/belucid_vault/Kid Kendrik. I owe it to him..md

 Obsession is play.
 Seeing the world clearly—mapping patterns, decoding reality—these aren’t heavy burdens.
 They’re the ultimate playground

+But somewhere along the way, my playground became a self-made prison.

+I created this mental fortress—simulating scenarios endlessly—so I would never be caught unprepared.
+Always ready to defend myself.
+Always with the perfect logic, the sharpest strategy.
+But logic, I realized, can be a lonely man's game.

 Create worlds to incept stories into it for the sake of playing